ashutoshmjain/gita/src/mathuraChap07.md

 Our sensory apparatus is designed to see everything other than that we claim our own.
 In essence we can never understand the limitations of our ‘point of view’ unless we truly see it from others' standpoint.
 The problem is, our sensory apparatus (eyes, ears, nose, tongue and skin) doesn't know how to enable this ability.
 Our senses are designed to see external things — outwards, whereas seeing our own self is ‘metaphorically’ inwards.
 Since we can't turn our senses upside down, the only way available to perceive “who we are?” is through subscribing to others' senses.
 And this access is available only in this moment, and only through compassion.

 In that moment with `Matsya`, `Maharishi` saw himself through her eyes.
-Though it was a brief meetup, and unplanned — she was neither educated nor elite — but she was an embodiment of a commoner's expectations from the highest order of human wisdom.
+Though it was a brief meetup, and unplanned — she was neither educated nor elite — but she was an embodiment of a commoner's hopes from the highest order of human wisdom.
 One who knew nothing to one who knew it all.
 Her purity and intelligence acted like an untainted  mirror to `Maharish's` soul.
 He saw in her vantage the path he was on and what masses expected him to accomplish.
 They expected him not to win arguments with other `Yogies`, or to burn the `Rakshsas` to revenge his clan.
-They rather wanted him to pave a “path to peace” for the commoners because while the elite class of `Naad Yogies` was busy solving greater problems, the masses suffered the untold miseries of life.
-Someone must provide a clear path to stay afloat in the ups and downs - in the cycles of ordinary pleasures and pains.
+They rather wanted him to pave a “path to peace” for the commoners.
+Because while the elite class of `Naad Yogies` were busy solving greater problems, the masses suffered the untold miseries of life -  in the ups and downs - in the cycles of ordinary pleasures and pains.

 He saw he must rise to make a difference in the lives of ordinary people, and being the sole heir of `Bramh-rishi` - the keeper of knowledge — that was his destiny.
 He must rise above the never-ending conflicts, and the petty prejudices of his own class, and must indulge in actions that the masses expected him to render.
 He understood the idea of `Karm Yoga` though it was still beyond articulation.
 He also felt the extreme weight of the responsibility he retained, for the privileges of being `Vasitha's` son must be paid back to the realm.